viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

 Build machine learning models based on your machines' data.
-You can pick from available training algorithms or create your own.
+You can pick from different training algorithms or create your own.

 [Train and deploy ML models →](/how-tos/deploy-ml/)